NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-2-running-nextflow.md

 Nextflow can also automatically supply execution reports by running with the `-with-report` flag.
 This will give you the `report.html` file, containing various kinds of information regarding the execution, such as runtime, resource usage, and details about the different processes.
-You can also get a timeline report by similarly using `-with-timeline` or a visualisation of the entire DAG using `-with-dag <filename>.png`.
+Similarly, you can also get a timeline report by using `-with-timeline` or a visualisation of the entire DAG using `-with-dag <filename>.png`.

 > **Quick recap:** <br>
 > In this section we covered:
 >
 > - How to execute Nextflow workflows
-> - How to re-run only changed parts workflows
+> - How to re-run only changed parts of workflows
 > - How to get execution reports, timelines and DAG visualisations